Kernix13/javascript-cheat-sheet/notes.md

 <dl>
   <dt>Callback function</dt>
-  <dd>is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.</dd>
+  <dd>is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.
+An example is the function in `addEventListener`.</dd>
 </dl>
 <dl>
   <dt>currentTarget</dt>